mariahlaqua/reading-page/README.md

 ```.env```
 ```node_modules/```

+This will prevent your secrets from being exposed on github.

 Finally, open the search.ejs file.
 Find the hidden input field that takes the captcha token.
 Assign the non-secret site key from your google ReCaptcha admin console.:

 ```